 The mission of the Adult Education Division of the City Colleges of Chicago is to provide educational programs that help adults become literate, learn English as a second language, obtain a GED® credential, and gain the knowledge, skills and guidance necessary for transition to college and career pathways.

-To take placement exams and register for classes, visit or call the Adult Education class at the City Colleges location for you.
+To register for classes and make a testing appointment, visit Daley College's Main Building, Admissions Office, Room 1408 or call the Adult Education office at the City Colleges location near you.

-Free classes are offered at Olive-Harvey College, satellite locations, and other community sites to help students improve the English language or basic literacy skills, obtain a GED® certificate, or prepare for the Citizenship Exam.
+Free classes are offered at Daley College, satellite locations, and other community sites to help students improve the English language or basic literacy skills, obtain a GED certificate, or prepare for the Citizenship Exam.
 Specific services include:

 In general, students must be at least 18 years old in order to enroll in adult education classes.
-However, 16 and 17 year-olds may register with an official release letter certifying that they are no longer attending high school.
-(Recent arrivals to Chicago age 16 and 17 must have a parent or guardian fill out a form verifying that they have never attended a Chicago-area public school.)
+However, 16 and 17 year-olds may register with an official high school release letter certifying that they are no longer attending high school.

 Adult Education classes are intended for people who live in or near Chicago.
-They are not appropriate for students with F1, F2, H1, J1, or J2 visas, nor are they appropriate for short-term visitors to the U.S.
+Students who hold J1 visas are not permitted to take Adult Eduction classes.